Service fee

 With DHA’s service fee, you’ll receive more benefits than you would through a traditional property management fee.

-DHA’s service fee includes the cost of:
+DHA’s service fee includes:

-• most non-structural repairs including the replacement of fixed appliances as needed.
+• Most non-structural repairs including the replacement of fixed appliances as needed.
 We also organise tradespeople to complete most repairs and will act quickly on your behalf if an emergency repair is required.

 Comparing DHA's service fee to a traditional property management fee

-According to a study conducted by BIS Oxford Economics, after considering all the comparable costs of managing an investment property to the same standard, in most scenarios, investors leasing a property to DHA will save money compared to those leasing through a property manager1Download the Property Management Fee Comparison report to read the full comparison, including data related to the typical costs expected for your investment property.
+According to a study conducted by Oxford Economics Australia, after considering all the comparable costs of managing an investment property to the same standard, in most scenarios, investors leasing a property to DHA will save money compared to those leasing through a property manager1.
+Download the Property Management Fee Comparison Report to read the full comparison, including data related to the typical costs expected for your investment property.

 Costs not included in the service fee